StevLuu/StevLuu/README.md

 - 🐸 I am interested in full stack development!
 I have passion for software development
 - 🎓 Senior at the University of Houston
 - 💻 Cullen College of Engineering - Technology Division - Bachelor of Science in Computer Information Systems
+- 📩 Connect with me on LinkedIn! https://www.linkedin.com/in/stevluu/

 <!---
 StevLuu/StevLuu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.